-- And in John's Character Blog, Dr Barnicot from "Th Adventure of the Six Napoleons" becomes Sally Barnicot.
+- And in John's Character Blog, Dr Barnicot from "The Adventure of the Six Napoleons" becomes Sally Barnicot.

-- In the CBS adaptation of Sherlock Holmes called Elementary, John Watson has been changed to Joan Watson and is played by Lucy Liu.
+- In another Sherlock Holmes adaptation, Elementary, John Watson has been changed to Joan Watson and is played by Lucy Liu.
 As Liu is Chinese American, this is a Race Lift as well.

-- The 2012 series Missing (neither of these) (female secret agent searches for her kidnapped son) seems to be a gender-flipped TV version of Taken (male ex-secret agent searches for his kidnapped daughter).
+- Series/Missing2012 (neither of these) (female secret agent searches for her kidnapped son) seems to be a gender-flipped TV version of Taken (male ex-secret agent searches for his kidnapped daughter).

 - Warehouse 13 plays with this trope; H.G.
 Wells is split into two people; the real H.G.
 Wells is Helena G. Wells, the genius inventor, adventurer, and warehouse agent.
 The man recognized as H. G. Wells is her older brother Charles, who chronicled her adventures using her abbreviated name as a pen name.